 Women’s underrepresentation in formal entrepreneurial activities has negative consequences for women and for Africa’s overall development.
 The lack of female scientists and techies means major untapped potential for national economies and future employment needs.
 Without access to, understanding of and participation in science and technology, women are at greater risk of being left behind in a rapidly changing global society.
 And society is at great risk of missing out on potential agents of change and leaders.

 FemBioBiz is addressing these issues with a program designed to support, connect and inspire women entrepreneurs.
-The call for applications for entrepreneurial students and female businesses owners is open until April 20, 2019.
+The call for applications for entrepreneurial students and female businesses owners has now closed and the season is underway.

 Are we looking for YOU?

 Hivos, SANBio and partners are looking for ambitious women leaders in green a/o agri-food related businesses.
 Women who want to grow their business through an acceleration program, and gain regional exposure and access to international markets.
 Participants stand a chance to win prizes in their countries, attend the SA Innovation Summit, and enjoy additional opportunities in and outside of the continent.

 The program targets both women business owners who already run a company, as well as entrepreneurial students with exciting business ideas involving agri-food, health, (bio)waste, natural beauty products or nutrition.
 Innovation is particularly important, and both formal and informal businesses are welcome to apply.

 Preliminary timeline and partner countries